junxit/us-congress-bills-115/bill.md

     >   - **(9)** *Exercise of rulemaking power* This subsection is enacted by the Congress—
     >     - **(A)** as an exercise of the rulemaking power of the House of Representatives and the Senate, respectively, and as such they are deemed a part of the rules of each House, respectively, but applicable only with respect to the procedure to be followed in that House in the case of resolutions described in paragraph (2); and they supersede other rules only to the extent that they are inconsistent therewith; and
     >     - **(B)** with full recognition of the constitutional right of either House to change the rules (so far as relating to the procedure of that House) at any time, in the same manner and to the same extent as in the case of any other rule of that House.
-    > - **(e)** *Requirements for consultations* Throughout the negotiations of a covered agreement, parties representing the Federal Government shall—
-    >   - **(1)** closely consult and coordinate with, and include in such meetings, State insurance commissioners or, at the option of the State insurance commissioners, designees of the insurance commissioners acting at their direction; and
+    > - **(e)** *Requirements for consultations* Throughout the negotiations of a covered agreement, parties representing the Federal Government shall closely consult and coordinate with, and include in such meetings, State insurance commissioners or, at the option of the State insurance commissioners, designees of the insurance commissioners acting at their direction.
-    >   - **(2)** closely consult with State and local governments, consumer organizations, and representatives of the insurance industry and policyholders